 Rich media ads: Only available on the Display Network, these ads are engaging and can include animation or other types of motion.

 Networks, check.
 Ads, check.
 Next on the list: ad goals.

-Before any Ads campaign is set up, knowing what you want to achieve is essential.
+Before any Google Ads campaign is set up, knowing what you want to achieve is essential.
 Here are the four main goals that you’re likely to target and how you can achieve them.

 - Driving traffic – Your focus should be on clicks, click through rate (CTR), and the search terms for your campaign.
 Use these metrics to get the best results for you.

 - Increasing sales – You will want to focus more on conversion data and destination URLs to ensure that you are sending people to the best pages to purchase.

 - Boosting brand awareness – Impression data will be absolutely key as well as monitoring customer engagement (clicks and conversions) to see how many people are seeing your ads as well as how many were interested.

 - Increasing return on investment (ROI) – You will want to focus on your campaign’s conversion data such as the amount of conversions and cost per conversion.
 Smart bidding techniques such as maximise conversions can greatly improve results once you feel ready.